quattor/quattor.github.com/_posts/2012-06-19-documentation-overview.md

 ****************************************************************
 ## Feedback

-Comments, bug reports, and feature requests are welcome.
-Please subscribe to the Quattor discussion list and raise issues there.
+Comments, bug reports, and feature requests [are welcome](/contacts/).